poseidon-tech/cis6930fa24-project0/README.md

 ## Project Description

-The aim of this project is to extract incident data from a PDF file provided by the Norman Police Department, process the extracted information, store it in a SQLite database, and print a status summary of incidents by nature.
+- The aim of this project is to extract incident data from a PDF file provided by the Norman Police Department, process the extracted information, store it in a SQLite database, and print a status summary of incidents by nature in Ascending order.
+- The following fields will be extracted and stored in database - `Date / Time` `Incident Number` `Location` `Nature` `Incident ORI`

 ## How to Install